chermehdi/eunomia/README.md

 - `flags`: Gives (potential) additional information on how the format of the queue (bounded, compressed ...)
 - `Element count`: The number of elements currently in the queue.
 - `Head offset`: The index of the head element, it points to the element that will be seen after a call to `Peek`
-- `Tail offset`: The index of the tail element, it points to the last element in the queue, calling `Add` will update the tail to point to the next location.
+- `Tail offset`: The index of the tail element, it points to the last element in the queue, calling `Push` will update the tail to point to the next location.
 - Each `QueueElement` is encoded as: